-Certain applications may be required to undertake an assessment of the impacts of a proposed development on architectural character, particularly in the vicinity of towns or settlements with a rich

-- architectural heritage, reflected in their designation as ACAs.
+- Certain applications may be required to undertake an assessment of the impacts of a proposed development on architectural character, particularly in the vicinity of towns or settlements with a rich architectural heritage, reflected in their designation as ACAs.
 This will also apply to protected structures. - Assessments should be undertaken by a conservation architect and it is advised that at preplanning stage, the Planning Authority should be contacted to determine if there is a need for such an assessment.

-5.2.9 Population and Human Settlement
+Population and Human Settlement 5.2.9

-- Applications must have regard to the thresholds, limits and buffer zones in the Planning Guidelines for Wind Energy Development for Planning Authorities 2006 (and any updated document), in order to mitigate against potential impacts on human health in terms of shadow flicker, visual impact and noise. - An assessment of the theoretical shadow flicker shall be prepared for all dwellings within 600m of any turbine, or for all dwellings within any distance specified by any updated Guidelines on Wind Energy issued by the DOECLG.
+Applications must have regard to the thresholds, limits and buffer zone in the Planning Guidelines for Wind Energy Development for Planning Authorities 2006 in order to mitigate against potential impacts on human health in terms of shadow flicker, visual impact and noise.

+- An assessment of the theoretical shadow flicker shall be prepared for all dwellings within 600m of any turbine.
 A further assessment shall indicate the likely level of shadow flicker based on anticipated meteorological constraints.
 If required, mitigating measures shall be proposed and agreed with the Planning Authority. - A Construction Management Plan (CMP) should accompany any EIS that will outline the measures taken to avoid dust impacts and negative impacts from construction traffic. - A minimum exclusion zone of 500m will generally apply around all towns, urban areas, rural villages and small settlements identified in the settlement strategy of the GCDP.
 This zone may be increased to 1km in the case of the Galway Gateway and the Tuam Hub.
-These

-- zones will facilitate the continued growth, development and investment into these existing settlements. - Wind turbines will generally not be permitted to locate within 500m of any noise sensitive property, including existing or permitted dwelling houses, or within any distance specified in any updated Guidelines on Wind Energy issued by the DOECLG, except where the written consent of those persons affected by this requirement is given and subject to an adequate level of amenity being achieved in relation to noise, shadow flicker and visual impact.
+These zones will facilitate the continued growth, development and investment into these existing settlements. - Wind turbines will generally not be permitted to locate within 500m of any noise sensitive property, including existing or permitted dwelling houses, except where the written consent of those persons affected by this requirement is given and subject to an adequate level of amenity can be achieved in relation to noise, shadow flicker and visual impact.
 A planning application for a dwelling house will be considered up to a distance of 250m of an existing or permitted turbine.